risk-first/website/menagerie/Coordination-Risk.md

 ![Sharing Resources.
 5 units are available, and the X axis shows A's consumption of the resource.
 B gets whatever remains.
 Total benefit is maximised somewhere in the middle](images/sharing.png)

 As you can see, by _sharing_, it's possible that the _total benefit_ is greater than it can be for either individual.
 But sharing requires coordination.
+Further, the more competitors involved, the _worse_ a winner-take-all outcome is for total benefit.

 Just two things are needed for competition to occur: